d3/d3-scale/README.md

 ### Linear Scales

 Linear scales are the most common and a good default choice to map a continuous input [domain](#linear_domain) to a continuous output [range](#linear_range).
 With a linear scale, each range value *y* can be expressed as a linear function of the domain value *x*: *y* = *mx* + *b*.
-The domain is typically a dimension of data you want to visualize, such as the height of students in meters.
-The range is typically a dimension of the desired output visualization, such as the height of bars in pixels in a histogram.
+The domain is typically a dimension of data you want to visualize, such as the height in meters of people in a sample population.
+The range is typically a dimension of the desired output visualization, such as the height in pixels of bars in a bar chart.

 <a name="linear" href="#linear">#</a> <b>linear</b>()